SDSilicus/ccda-xslt-vulnerabilities/README.md

 ```

 Again on a hunch, I tweaked my payload by duplicating the opening `<script>`
-tag -- and sure enough, I was able to inject JavaScript into the EHR session!
+tag -- and sure enough, I was able to inject JavaScript into the EHR session.

 ## Serious danger: potential for viral spread